Tristafua/Tristafua.github.io/_pages/about.md

 ## About Me {#about}
 I'm a third-year master's student from Institute of Basic Medical Sciences, Chinese Academy of Medical Sciences / School of Basic Medicine Peking Union Medical College.
 I am very fortunate to be advised by Prof. Yamei NIU and Prof. Wei-Min Tong.

-My research interests include: computational biology, genomic foundation model, RNA modification, mitochondria and neurodegenerative diseases.
+My research interests include: computational biology, genomic foundation model, multiomics analysis, RNA modification, mitochondria and neurodegenerative diseases.

 I'm currently exploring PhD opportunities, so if you're interested in me, feel free to [email me](mailto:fyjjade5525@gmail.com).